ForModLabUHel/forClimate/README_mottiprebas.md

 according to locale in use.
 Change the default decimal separator in DECIMALMARKER if needed.

-To check `mottiprebas.py` and its runtime environment start the Python virtual environment, go to *forClimate* directory and type for command line help:
+To check `mottiprebas.py` and its runtime environment start the Python virtual environment, go to *forClimate* directory and type `python mottiprebas.py -h` for command line help:
 ```python

 python mottiprebas.py -h